jtdaugherty/brick/docs/guide.rst

   open and only handled ``QuitEvent`` when the window had been closed.
-  This kind of "modal" approach to handling events means that we only consider a key to have a collision if it is bound to two or more events that are handled in the same event handler.
+  This kind of "modal" approach to handling events means that we only consider a key to have a collision if it is bound to two or more events that are handled in the same event handling context.

-There's also another situation that would be problematic, which is when an abstract event like ``QuitEvent`` has a key mapping that collides with a key handler that is bound to a specific key using ``Brick.Keybindings.KeyDispatcher.onKey`` rather than an event:
+There's also another situation that would be problematic, which is when an abstract event like ``QuitEvent`` has a key mapping that collides with a key handler that is bound to a specific key using ``Brick.Keybindings.KeyDispatcher.onKey`` rather than an abstract event:

 .. code:: haskell